Farm Security Administration: Origins

+The Great Depression began in August 1929, when the United States economy first went into an economic recession.
+Although the country spent two months with declining gross domestic product (GDP), the effects of a declining economy were not felt until the Wall Street crash in October 1929, and a major worldwide economic downturn ensued.
+Although its causes are disputed, the net effect was a sudden and general loss of confidence in the economic future and a reduction in living standards for most ordinary Americans.
+The market crash highlighted a decade of high unemployment, poverty, low profits for industrial firms, deflation, plunging farm incomes, and lost opportunities for economic growth.

 The projects that were combined in 1935 to form the Resettlement Administration (RA) started in 1933 as an assortment of programs tried out by the Federal Emergency Relief Administration.
 The RA was headed by Rexford Tugwell, an economic advisor to President Franklin D. Roosevelt.
 However, Tugwell's goal moving 650,000 people into 100000000 acre of exhausted, worn-out land was unpopular among the majority in Congress.
 This goal seemed socialistic to some and threatened to deprive powerful farm proprietors of their tenant workforce.
 The RA was thus left with only enough resources to relocate a few thousand people from 9 e6acre and build several greenbelt cities, which planners admired as models for a cooperative future that never arrived.

 The main focus of the RA was to now build relief camps in California for migratory workers, especially refugees from the drought-stricken Dust Bowl of the Southwest.
 This move was resisted by a large share of Californians, who did not want destitute migrants to settle in their midst.
 The RA managed to construct 95 camps that gave migrants unaccustomed clean quarters with running water and other amenities, but the 75,000 people who had the benefit of these camps were a small share of those in need and could only stay temporarily.
 After facing enormous criticism for his poor management of the RA, Tugwell resigned in 1936.
 On January 1, 1937, with hopes of making the RA more effective, the RA was transferred to the Department of Agriculture through executive order 7530.

 On July 22, 1937, Congress passed the Bankhead-Jones Farm Tenant Act.
 This law authorized a modest credit program to assist tenant farmers to purchase land, and it was the culmination of a long effort to secure legislation for their benefit.
 Following the passage of the act, Congress passed the Farm Security Act into law.
 The Farm Security Act officially transformed the RA into the Farm Security Administration (FSA).
 The FSA expanded through funds given by the Bankhead-Jones Farm Tenant Act.